 The days when 4GB of RAM was the norm for gaming are over.
-Since games have changed and gotten better over the years, 4GB of RAM is no longer enough for the average game.
+Since games have changed and improved, 4GB of RAM is no longer enough for the average game.
 Also, RAM kits are getting cheaper, so it makes sense to get more than 4GB.

 Does the speed of RAM matter?

 It doesn’t matter how fast your RAM is if your CPU can’t keep up.
-But if your other parts can handle it, faster RAM will give you a small performance boost.
+But if your other parts can handle it, faster RAM will boost your performance.
 But you can make a much bigger difference by speeding up your CPU or GPU.

 In their technical specs, some CPUs say how fast RAM should be.
 Using this recommended speed can also slightly improve performance.
-For instance, if your RAM is faster, you might not see a much higher frame rate when gaming, but you might see a higher 1% and 0.1% frame rate.
+For instance, if your RAM is faster, you might not see a much higher frame rate when gaming but a higher 1% and 0.1% frame rate.
 Also, make sure your motherboard can handle faster RAM speeds.
 If you don’t, your RAM speed will reach a limit, and it won’t matter how fast it is after that.

 You may also like: How To Ground Yourself When Building A PC